+- marked

-The calculated and the saved checksum match.
+- The calculated and the saved checksum match.
 The saved settings are consistent.

+- unmarked

-For the configuration profile marked as "Selected" applies: The calculated and the saved checksum are different.
+For the configuration profile marked as "Selected" applies:

+The calculated and the saved checksum are different.

 The configuration profile contains modified settings.
-Possible causes:

-- The file is dome

-- The file is damaged.

-- The file system in the external memory is inconsistent.

-A user has exported the configuration profile and changed the XML file outside the device.
+- Possible causes: - The file is damaged. - The file system in the external memory is inconsistent. - A user has exported the configuration profile and changed the XML file outside the device.
 For the other configuration profiles the device has not calculated the checksum.